Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

-The Biden administration is deploying federal medical experts to help assess what dangers remain at an Ohio village where a train carrying hazardous materials derailed this month, it says -- a ramp-up of federal support at the governor's request as anxious residents point to signs of adverse effects.
+The Biden administration said it has deployed federal medical experts to help assess what dangers remain at an Ohio village where a train carrying hazardous materials derailed this month, a ramp-up of federal support at the governor's request as anxious residents point to signs of adverse effects.

-Ohio Gov. Mike DeWine had asked the Centers for Disease Control and Prevention and the US Department of Health and Human Services on Thursday to send teams to East Palestine, where the train derailed February 3 and sparked a dayslong blaze.
+Ohio Gov. Mike DeWine on Thursday asked the US Centers for Disease Control and Prevention and the US Department of Health and Human Services to send teams to East Palestine, where the train derailed February 3 and sparked a dayslong blaze.

 "This request for medical experts includes, but is not limited to, physicians and behavioral health specialists," DeWine wrote in a letter to the CDC.
 "Some community members have already seen physicians in the area but remain concerned about their condition and possible health effects -- both short- and long-term."